-The net loss for the three month period ended March 31, 2007 was \$4.0 million, as compared to \$3.2 million for the same period in 2006.
-This increase was primarily due to our acquisition of GSK's remaining buy-back options for eniluracil for \$1.0 million in March 2007, partially offset by reduced R&D expenditures.
-The \$1.0 million fee paid to GSK is included in research and development expense on our Statement of Operations.
+The net loss for the six month period ended June 30, 2007 totaled \$7.1 million, as compared to \$7.0 million for the same period in 2006.
+The increase in 2007 is primarily due to higher stock-based compensation expense and our purchase of GSK's remaining buy-back options for eniluracil, partially offset by lower staff compensation expense due to a reduction in headcount during 2007.

-Cash used in operating activities for the three month period ended March 31, 2007 totaled \$6.4 million or approximately \$2.1 million per month, as compared to approximately \$1.1 million per month in the same period in 2006.
-The significant increase was primarily due to the \$1.0 million payment to GSK and cash used to settle liabilities as a result of our improved liquidity from our \$25.0 million public offering completed in February 2007.
+Cash used in operating activities for the six month period ended June 30, 2007 totaled \$8.9 million or approximately \$1.5 million per month, as compared to approximately \$6.9 million or \$1.1 million per month for the same period in 2006.
+The increase is primarily due to the payment of \$1.0 million associated with our purchase of GSK's remaining buy-back options for eniluracil in March 2007.